ibm-cloud-docs/devsecops/devsecops-promotion-pipeline.md

 1. Get inputs for the promotion and the promotion pull/merge request.
 2. Promote the inventory entries from the source environment to the target environment.
 3. Create the promotion pull/merge request.
+Edit the pull/merge request to indicate which changes to perform.
+Watch for optional and mandatory fields.
+4. Merge the pull/merge request.
+5. Send a Slack notification if the feature is turned on.

 ## Running the promotion pipeline
 {: #cd-devsecops-promotion-pipelinerun}